Note

 Create an instant access snapshot

-For Azure CLI, the Azure PowerShell module, and Azure Resource Manager templates, creating an instant access snapshot of an Ultra Disk or a Premium SSD v2 is similar to creating a snapshot.
-When creating a snapshot of an Ultra Disk or Premium SSD v2, you use the same commands but you add an additional parameter that specifies the duration (minimum 60 minutes, maximum 300 minutes) that snapshot remains an instant access snapshot.
-After the duration expires or five hours elapses (whichever comes first) the snapshot automatically reverts to standard storage.
+To create instant access snapshots of Ultra Disk and Premium SSD v2, you use the same Snapshot API and commands, but add an additional parameter that specifies the how long the snapshot remains in the instant access state (minimum 60 minutes, maximum 300 minutes).
+After the specified duration expires, the snapshot automatically transitions to a Standard Storage snapshot.
 You can monitor your snapshot's state by checking the snapshot's access state.

 In the Azure portal, you can't specify a duration, so snapshots created through the portal remain instant access snapshots for 300 minutes (5 hours).